 This practicum provides the clinical experience for students to function in the role of the school nurse.
 The student is mentored by a certified school nurse and functions in the role of health care provider, health educator, health counselor, child advocate, administrator and member of an interdisciplinary school team.
 Emphasis is on the ability to provide a comprehensive health program.
 Decision making strategies and the applications of critical processes underlying school nursing practice are implemented.
-Co-requisite: HSHS 515

-HSHS 535 MS School Nursing II 3 credits This course continues to expand the theoretical knowledge base for students to examine and analyze the role of the school nurse.
+HSHS 535 MS School Nursing II 3 credits

+This course continues to expand the theoretical knowledge base for students to examine and analyze the role of the school nurse.
 The New Jersey Department of Education School Health Services Guidelines for school nursing practice is examined.
 Emphasis is on the ability to design and implement a comprehensive health program including managing common health issues, risk assessment, communicable disease and infection control, and chronic school health conditions and services offered to students according to federal guidelines and legislative imperatives.
-Co-requisite: HSHS 536

-HSHS 536 MS School Nursing Practicum II 2 credits
+HSHS 536 MS School Nursing II Practicum 2 credits

 This practicum expands the clinical experience for students to function in the role of the school nurse.
 Emphasis is on managing common health issues, risk assessment, communicable disease and infection control, and chronic school health conditions and services offered to students.
 The New Jersey Department of Education School Health Services Guidelines for school nursing practice is utilized.
 Decision making strategies and the application of critical processes underlying school nursing practice are implemented.
-Co-requisite: HSHS 535